 - You will need to contact the Social Security office to check eligibility for lump-sum benefits and to inquire about monthly benefits.

 - Remember, you must apply for Social Security benefits.
 They are not automatic.
 Delays in applying may result in the loss of certain benefits.

 - Visit www.socialsecurity.gov or call 800-772-1213 for more information.

 When applying for Social Security benefits, you will need:

 - A certified copy of the death certificate

 - Approximate earnings of the surviving spouse in the year of death

-- Record of deceased's earnings in the year prior to death (W-2 form or tax return)
+- Record of the earnings of the departed in the year prior to death (W-2 form or tax return)

 - Social Security numbers of the surviving spouse and minor or disabled children (disabled before age 22 and who remain disabled)